Recreational Scalloping Season 2020

-Anyone harvesting scallops needs a current Florida recreational saltwater fishing licence.
-A saltwater fishing licence can be obtained online from the FWC.
+Anyone harvesting scallops needs a current Florida recreational saltwater fishing license, unless you are scalloping on a chartered trip.
+A saltwater fishing license can be obtained online from the FWC.

 Zone-Specific Open Seasons

-Just like in 2017-2018, the FWC decided to open certain zones along the Big Bend to scalloping at different times, including an open area in Pasco County.
+As in previous years, the FWC decided to open certain zones along the Big Bend to scalloping at different times, including an open area in Pasco County.
 This makes the rules more complicated for scallopers, so be sure you understand the open and closed seasons and areas.

 Transit through closed areas allowed